indrajos/diseases/README.md

 - which disease is the most popular, how it changes by location, sex, or age;
 - which disease wasn't found all these years;
 - check out some particular diseases (like Tuberculosis, Chickenpox, tick diseases).

-Display these insights using different display tools.
+Display these insights using different visualization tools.